Preoperative Evaluation Center

 - What does the PEC do?

 The PEC evaluates medical issues in detail.
 The risks of the anesthetic and surgery are carefully considered and discussed.
-The PEC applies best practices in surgery care for specific diseases and offers help to quit tobacco use, manage diabetes management and establish healthy nutrition before surgery.
+The PEC applies best practices in surgery care for specific diseases and offers help to quit tobacco use, manage Type 2 diabetes and establish healthy nutrition before surgery.

 - Are all patients seen in person?